 1. Hand-dyed, self-striping or variegated + solid

 Watch as the hand-dyed or variegated yarn plays against the solid in different ways as the colors change.
 I love how self-striping yarns change as the pattern moves.
-Bluprint member mssrainbows paired a rainbow yarn with a solid blue that complements all the colors in her brioche shawl project.
+Craftsy member mssrainbows paired a rainbow yarn with a solid blue that complements all the colors in her brioche shawl project.

-This Alex Scarf by Bluprint member Dina Devon used a solid orange that pulls a bit from the orange in the Madelinetosh Twisted Lite Spectrum yarn that she used.
+This Alex Scarf by Craftsy member Dina Devon used a solid orange that pulls a bit from the orange in the Madelinetosh Twisted Lite Spectrum yarn that she used.
 If you’re not sure what solid color might work best, pull one that’s similar to one of the colors in the hand-dyed or variegated yarn.

 2. Neutral + neutral

 Neutrals are always a classic choice.
 Mix and match beige, gray, black, white — and you’ll be surprised at the result.
-Bluprint member Schmata-hari created this Willow Baby Blanket using a navy charcoal and light gray yarn after being inspired by Nancy Marchant’s Explorations in Brioche Knitting class.
+Craftsy member Schmata-hari created this Willow Baby Blanket using a navy charcoal and light gray yarn after being inspired by Nancy Marchant’s Explorations in Brioche Knitting class.
 Nancy called this blanket “regal,” and we couldn’t agree more!

 You can even pair two shades of the same neutral together using this idea.
 This Gray Reversible Brioche Cabled Cape uses two different shades of gray (one light, one dark) as the color combo.